ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-to each othor&#x27;aarms.&quot;
-A marriage certificate was procured
-without delay, and within ten days of
-the time when the decree of divorce was
-signed, the wife and ex-husband had re-
-nlitfhted their troth at the altar, and two
-of the happiest mortals in the whole city
-celebrated their second marriage.
-Mr. Feebler, of the Globe, Theater.
-Boston, gave the net receipts) of his ben
-efit, amounting to ?o-l, to charities.
-dividing t :SU00 among twelve of the most.
-deserving institutions in iioslon, and re-
-3uestiog that the balance be given to the
-ramatic fund, if any such exist in that
-city- las
-&quot;7 rr i &#x27;
 In any business never wade into water
 where you cannot see the bottom.
 Put
 no dependence upon the label of a bag.